nghuyong/nationalist-or-populist/readme.md

 If this dataset and code is applied to your work, please cite the following article:

-**《The Expression of Nationalist and Populist Emotions: A Study Based on the GMO Issues on Sina Weibo》**
+**《Identification of Nationalist and Populist Emotions in Social Media:Based a New Massive Text Annotation Approach for Deep Learning》**